heftymouse/website/src/pages/info/essential.md

 The title says it all.
 What a premise and what amazing delivery.

 [Zenbleed writeup](https://lock.cmpxchg8b.com/zenbleed.html)
-A surprisingly accessible explanation of a critical microcode vulnerability that made me realize that the interface of modern CPUs are so far removed from their internal workings.
+A surprisingly accessible explanation of a critical microcode vulnerability that made me realize how far removed the internal workings of modern CPUs are from their programming interface.

 [When you browse Instagram and find former Australian Prime Minister Tony Abbott's passport number](https://mango.pdf.zone/finding-former-australian-prime-minister-tony-abbotts-passport-number-on-instagram/)
 An incredibly written OSINT journey.
 The writing style is second to none.